Moss99/SDI/README.md

 ### Bug Reporting
 If any bugs are encountered in the program, a new task should be opened on trello and the group should be informed the slack server.

+## Continous Integration
+Jenkins will integrate with the repository and perform automatic tests on the code after new commits.